Outdoor dining guide

 1935 North Water St., (414) 226-2245

 Upscale Mexican cuisine on Milwaukee's lower East Side.
-Stop in for Taco Tuesday where all tacos are $2, or unwind after work during happy hour from 3 to 7 p.m.
+Stop in for Taco Tuesday when all tacos and tequila shots are $2, or unwind after work during happy hour from 3 to 7 p.m.

 901 E. Clarke St., (414) 431-1932